Quartz/Chartbuilder/README.md

 Chartbuilder / Gneisschart
 ==========================

-Chartbuilder / Gneisschart is a D3.js based front end charting application that allows for easy creation of simple beautiful charts.
+Chartbuilder / Gneisschart is a D3.js based front-end charting application that facilitates easy creation of simple beautiful charts.

 Chartbuilder is the user and export interface.
 Gneisschart is the charting framework.